AriFordsham/GHCWiki/building/running-tests/adding.md

 ## Advanced multiple module test case

 If you have a test case that can't be built with the simpler two methods described above then you should try the method described below.
 The build method below allows you to explicitly provide a list of `(source file, GHC flags)` tuples.
-GHC then builts those in the order you specify.
+GHC then builds those in the order you specify.
 This is useful for test cases say that use a .cmm source file or .c source file, these are files that GHC can build but aren't picked up by `--make`.

 Then for a test case that should compile and run fine we would put this line in all.T: